Skip to main content

 Given current trends, the world faces an infrastructure investment gap of US$5.2 trillion to 2030 between infrastructure needs and financial resources.
 This could reach as high as US$14.9 trillion by 2040, when the achievement of the UN’s Sustainable Development Goals (SDGs) is taken into account.

-According to Marsh's Political Risk Report 2024, organizations are facing a world made more volatile and riskier by macroeconomic and geopolitical changes.
-Increasing regionalization, export controls, and a growing number of barriers to trade and finance has made the infrastructure landscape more volatile and riskier.
+According to Marsh's Political Risk Report 2024, organisations are facing a world made more volatile and riskier by macroeconomic and geopolitical changes.
+Increasing regionalisation, export controls, and a growing number of barriers to trade and finance has made the infrastructure landscape more volatile and riskier.

 This is further compounded by the fact that more than 60 countries, representing at least 40% of the global population and GDP, are holding elections in 2024.
 Businesses making investment decisions may have to consider how long-term uncertainty caused by geoeconomic competition and geopolitical insecurity may also be influenced by current events and electoral outcomes.